 Want to earn continuing education credit for this article?
 Learn more.

-Neuromuscular therapy (NMT) is the application of static pressure and applied stretching techniques to specific myofascial points for pain relief.
-Additionally, NMT employs soft tissue manipulation to balance the musculoskeletal and central nervous systems.
+Neuromuscular therapy (NMT) applies static pressure and stretching techniques to specific myofascial points for pain relief.
+NMT employs soft tissue manipulation to balance the musculoskeletal and central nervous systems.
 To relieve pain, NMT directly addresses the following pain-causing elements:

-- Ischemia: The lack of oxygen due to reduced blood supply that can cause pain.
+- Ischemia: The lack of oxygen due to the reduced blood supply can cause pain.

-- Postural Distortion: Imbalance of the muscular system resulting from the movement of the body off the longitudinal and horizontal planes.
+- Postural Distortion: Imbalance of the muscular system resulting from the body’s movement off the longitudinal and horizontal planes.